 Rich Media ads – 320*480 and 320*320.

-First off, you should asses whether you meet the minimum threshold.
+First off, you should assess whether you meet the minimum threshold.

-Obviously, pageviews – One of the most common requirement to sign up for programmatic monetization method is the traffic.
+Obviously, pageviews – one of the most common requirements to sign up for the programmatic monetization method is the traffic.
 Typically, page views are considered while evaluating a publisher.
 So, how many page views should you have at least?

 Audience – It isn’t necessary to have a certain set of audience.
 But our advice is to keep building them right from the start.
 We’ve seen visitors from Google earning better CPMs than the visitors from social media.
 Sometimes, direct visitors generate more page views and hence, more revenue.

 Brand-safe content – This one is no brainer.
 Every partner will accept websites with brand-safe content.

 Once you’ve cleared the basic requirements, you can sign up with an SSP almost immediately.
 But here are a few excerpts to help you filter the best from the rest.